 Sehome High School

-The design was developed by Dykeman in partnership with Bellingham Public Schools and a Design Advisory Committee.
-The mission was to envision a space that supports students, teachers, and leadership collaborating in a learning environment that is flexible and creative, with a goal of providing an engaging and adaptable space which accommodates current and future educational needs.
+The design was developed by Dykeman in partnership with the District and a Design Advisory Committee.
+The mission was to envision a space that supports students, teachers, and leadership collaborating in a learning environment that is flexible, creative, and challenging.
+The goal was to seek and find new ways to capture all of this positive energy by providing space that is engaging and adaptable to accommodate current and future educational needs.

 The “Bellingham Promise” served as the strategic document for achieving the mission and core values of Sehome High School.